Mkaif-Agb/Mnist-Conv-Keras/README.md

 # Mnist-Conv-Keras
-Start here if...

-You have some experience with R or Python and machine learning basics, but you’re new to computer vision.
-This competition is the perfect introduction to techniques like neural networks using a classic dataset including pre-extracted features.
-Competition Description

 MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
 Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
 As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.